googleapis/google-cloud-java/RELEASING.md

 1. Make sure the team agrees that it is time to release.
 Verify that all unit and integration tests for the last commit have passed.

 2. Run `utilities/update_versions.sh` from the repository's base directory.
-This script takes an optional arguments denoting the new versions for each qualifier (alpha, beta and/or GA).
+This script takes optional arguments denoting the new versions for each qualifier (alpha, beta and/or GA).
 By default, if the current version is X.Y.Z-SNAPSHOT, the script will update the version in all the pom.xml and other relevant files to X.Y.Z.
 Please refer to the documentation in `utilities/update_versions.sh` for more details.
 Commit this version locally:

   ```
   git commit -m "Release [VERSION HERE]"